Kazakhstan Driving Guide

 Top Road Destinations in Kazakhstan

 There are numerous tourist attractions in Kazakhstan, specifically in the major cities of Almaty and Nur-Sultan.
+Driving in Almaty offers an exciting way to explore the vibrant city and its surroundings, while also providing easy access to the natural beauty of the nearby mountains.
 The vast expanse of steppes also has a lot of undiscovered highlights, so driving across Kazakhstan should be fruitful and fun.
-There are destinations with a flurry of activity with the two capitals, and there are also some pockets in between.
+There are destinations with a flurry of activity in the two capitals, and there are also some pockets in between.

 Kok Tobe Hill